georgesylva1/Telecom_Customer_Churn_Prediction/README.md

 **Overview**

 This project focuses on predicting customer churn for a telecommunications company.
 Customer churn, also known as customer attrition, refers to customers who discontinue their services with a company.
 Understanding and predicting churn is crucial for telecom businesses as it enables them to take proactive measures to retain valuable customers.
-In this particular project I tried to recommend a discount of up to 20%, depending to how likely a custommer will leave.
+In this particular project I tried to recommend a discount of up to 20%, depending to how likely a customer will leave.

 **Project Goals**